 By substituting special lamps for sunlight, you can grow herbs and vegetables in mineral-enriched water, and raise a garden anywhere - even underground.
 That's the beauty of hydroponics.

-There are many different hydroponics systems available.
+Once you understand how hydroponics works, you will find that there are many different hydroponics systems available.
 Here are two:

 This is by far the simplest and most affordable form of hydroponics available.
 You place your plants into a tray that is filled with perlite, rockwool or other medium.
 Place a nylon rope at the base of each root that dangles freely and extends beyond the bottom of the tray.
 Then you place the entire tray on top of a reservoir of water and nutrients.
 The nylon rope absorbs the water and the nutrients, wicking them up to the plant's roots.